janjongboom/lorawan-fota-demo/README.md

+# UPSTREAM FOR THIS REPO IS AT https://github.com/ARMmbed/lorawan-fota-demo !!!

+This repository is *JUST* for The Things Conference.

 # Firmware Updates over LoRaWAN for Multi-Tech xDot

 This application implements multicast firmware updates over LoRaWAN.
 It runs on Multi-Tech xDot devices with external flash (AT45 SPI flash by default) like the [L-TEK FF1705](https://os.mbed.com/platforms/L-TEK-FF1705/).